Plus, my five top reasons to use your points for an aspirational train trip across Australia

 - In-cabin music channels and journey audio commentary available

-- All-inclusive Australian wines, beers, base spirits and non-alcoholic beverages
+- All-inclusive Australian wines (there are around 15), beers, base spirits and non-alcoholic beverages

 - Luggage allowance of 60kg per guest